 Fall is known as the Vata season.
 As the temperatures begin to cool, we see the leaves begin to dry and fall off the trees, the winds can pick up leaving us chilled and the weather itself feels erratic from cloudy to sunny within hours.
+We discuss how to pacify Vata in the fall season.

 The properties of Vata dosha are much like the fall — cool, dry, rough, windy and erratic.
 Vata is governed by the elements of air and ether, which we can see and feel more in fall.
 Because like increases like, fall can often throw the Vata dosha out of balance.